Related

 The EU-Japan Centre coordinates the activities of the EU-Japan Business Round Table and its 4 working parties that deal with specific issues of common interest to both regions' industries and Authorities.

-Since September 2020, in close cooperation with the Delegation of the European Union to Japan, the Centre coordinates the organisation of a series of events and activities aiming at strengthening the cooperation between Europe and Japan for climate action, covering topics such as the links between trade, industry and climate, the acceleration of renewable energy deployment and the role of local governments in low-carbon transition.
+In 2020-2021, in close cooperation with the Delegation of the European Union to Japan, the Centre organized of a series of events and activities aiming at strengthening the cooperation between Europe and Japan for climate action, covering topics such as the links between trade, industry and climate, the acceleration of renewable energy deployment and the role of local governments in low-carbon transition.

 More information: EU-Japan Cooperation for Climate